Dragon Wing Begonia Care Guide

 Watering Needs

-Dragon Wing Begonias prefer consistently moist soil but do not tolerate standing water.
-Water deeply when the top inch of soil feels dry, and avoid letting plants dry out completely during hot weather.
+Dragon Wing Begonias don't care that much.
+They technically prefer moist soil, so water deeply when the top inch of soil feels dry, but don't be afraid to let them dry out.
 In containers and hanging baskets, more frequent watering may be required, especially during peak summer heat.
 Mulching garden beds helps retain moisture and regulate soil temperature.

 Fertilizer Needs